 You’ve dreamt of cosmetology for half your life.
-You’ve gone through the arduous application process, felt the thrill of being accepted on a course, and now the day is nearly here… your first day at cosmetology school!
+You’ve gone through the arduous application process and felt the thrill of being accepted on a course, and now the day is nearly here… your first day at cosmetology school!

 But suddenly you find yourself racked with nerves and unsure exactly what to expect.
 Well never fear – we’re here to help!